harness/developer-hub/docs/continuous-integration/development-guides/mlops/e2e-mlops-tutorial.md

 ![ML Model Architecture](static/architecture.png)

-We are given a Python data science project and are requested to do the following:
+You are given a Python data science project and are requested to do the following:

 - Build and push an image for this project
 - Run security scans on the container image